liopic/all-are-the-same/README.md

 - [X] Explain some lessons learned
 - [X] Use docker
 - [ ] Complete the code for the 2-dim map
-- [ ] Use python logging instead of just print
 - [ ] Try other loss functions, like perceptual ones